aws-samples/aws-big-data-blog/aws-blog-event-driven-batch-analytics/README.md

 1. To organize your Lambda functions in your own VPC, the following pre-requisites need to be met:
   1. Create VPC with at least one private "MyPrivateSubnet" and one public subnet "MyPublicSubnet"
   2. Create a NAT Gateway or NAT Instance for [lambda functions in private subnet](https://aws.amazon.com/blogs/aws/new-access-resources-in-a-vpc-from-your-lambda-functions/) to be able to access internet
-  3. Create a role "myLambdaRole" with AWSLambdaVPCAccessExecution, AWSLambdaRole, ElasticMapReduceForEC2Role,S3 and Cloudwatch access policies
+  3. Create a role "myLambdaRole" with AWSLambdaVPCAccessExecution, AWSLambdaRole, ElasticMapReduceForEC2Role,S3 and CloudWatch access policies
   4. Create security group "MySecurityGroup" with inbound MySQL (3306) and Redshift (5439) ports open.
 2. Download MySQL JDBC driver (5.1.38 or later) and Redshift JDBC Driver (1.1.13 or later) and [add](https://maven.apache.org/guides/mini/guide-3rd-party-jars-local.html) those to your maven repository